1DoNoclip/roundabout-simulation/progress.md

 * ~~[ ] Use zone system to determine lane choice.~~

 Entry: 06/08/2026
 * Work on improving the code to make it easier to add features in the future.
-This included editing structures so that they are easier to understand and use.
+This included editing structures so that they are easier to understand and use and creating a VehicleBundle instead of spawning all the components of a vehicle manually.

 Todo:
 * [ ] Upload missing progress videos to OneDrive (2026/08/05, ...).